 - And then there's the Calculator skillset, which lets you cast nearly any spell instantly, at infinite range, at 0 MP cost, essentially turning the character you give it to a Person of Mass Destruction.
 The Calculator has the shortcoming of its spell targeting being very different from any other class, with the result that the only way to hit the intended target(s) might also put some (or in extreme cases, all) of your own party members in the line of fire.
 Fortunately, that flaw can very easily be turned in an asset by spamming Holy (a strong spell that no enemy is immune to) and equipping your party members with items that absorb Holy.
 Once that's done, it's a good thing if your Calculator hits himself and/or an ally with his spell, because they'll be healed by it.

 - There is also the Samurai's Draw Out skill.
 It is a varied and powerfull skill that has healing, buffing, and large area magic damage spells that are all instant casting and zero MP cost.
-It is balanced out by the Samurai's low magic skill and it being far down the fighting job class tree and the fact that every time it's used, there's a chance that it might break the katana used in the skill, and the stronger the skill, the harder the said katana is to aquire, with some of them being normally one-of-a-kind items.
+It is balanced out by the Samurai's low magic skill, it being far down the fighting job class tree and the fact that every time it's used, there's a chance that it might break the katana used in the skill, and the stronger the skill, the harder the said katana is to aquire, with some of them being normally one-of-a-kind items.
 Give this skill to a high level black mage and it becomes ridiculously good, especially since the attack spells become one hit kills due to the damage formula's being optimized for the Samurai, and the risk of katanas breaking can be mitigated by either duplicating them or catching thrown copies of them from high level ninjas.

 - And, of course, the hugely powerful Monk + Double-Strike combo.
 At level 50 or so, these tend to deal ~200 damage per hit - a feat only matched by Cid.